 While dyes of the past were natural compounds, today most are aniline dyes.
 Aniline refers to the synthetic oil produced from the tar of hard coal; a colorless, odorless, and poisonous substance, the aniline component is no longer widely used due to environmental and health concerns.
 Aniline dyeing in the modern sense uses water-soluble transparent dye to conserve the natural character of leather and produces among the finest quality leather available.
 By using natural or lesser-impact leather processes, we can now cover our feet and bodies directly with leather products without toxins or allergens, therewith leather producers take responsibility not only for the workers, the products, and the environment, but also for future generations.

-Dr. Josephine Barbe is a professor at the Technical University of Berlin, Germany and the author of Leder: Geschichte, Techniken, Projekte (Leather: History, Technique, Projects), Schiffer Verlag, 2013.
+Dr. Josephine Barbe is on the faculty of the Technical University of Berlin, Germany and the author of Leder: Geschichte, Techniken, Projekte (Leather: History, Technique, Projects), Schiffer Verlag, 2013.